Class 9 Computer Science Solved Past Paper 2018

 Ans: Real-time System:

-Real-time operating systems must process information and produce a response within a specified time These operating systems are developed for special applications.
+A real-time operating system must process information and produce a response within a specified time It is developed for special applications.

 (vi) What is meant by CDMA?